fbpx

 What is a Retractable Lifeline?

-Yo-yos are a type of lanyard that allow the user to freely move around the workspace as the lifeline cable extends out of the housing and, in turn, coils back up inside the shell as the worker gets closer to the unit again to keep the cable taut.
+A fall protection yoyo harness is a type of lanyard that allows the user to freely move around the workspace as the lifeline cable extends out of the housing and, in turn, coils back up inside the shell as the worker gets closer to the unit again to keep the cable taut.
 This automatic feature eliminates the trip hazard commonly presented by a traditional lanyard.

 How Does a Retract Work?